Nandini-Shukla21/SALSA-2.0/results/final_pipeline/SALSA2_Final_Report.md

 2. **Multi-seed validation** — several secrets per dimension, so recovery is reported as a rate with an uncertainty estimate rather than a single outcome.
-3. **Complete the ablation matrix** — variants C, D and E, to attribute the residual sparse-input margin that NACT-F narrowed without changing the recovery outcome.
+3. **Complete the ablation matrix** — variants C, D and E, to attribute the residual sparse-input margin that Modified NACT narrowed without changing the recovery outcome.
 4. **Scalability analysis** — how the sample requirement grows with `n` and `h`, and whether the one-token advantage holds as sequences lengthen toward n=128.